 Firmware has support for up to 128 buttons + 10 axis inputs (2 axis reserved for mouse emulation, Windows Game Controllers see up to 8 axis), number of buttons use depend on Arduino board number of pins available.
 Possibility to use for joystick: 128 buttons + 2 HAT's (8 buttons) + 8 axis Possibility to use for mouse emulation: 3 buttons + 2 axis Possibility to use for keyboard emulation: 12 buttons (or 15 without "mouse")

 To maximize the MCU (Arduino board) pins use:

-For axis - MCP3208 external ADC, what allow use 8 channel 12 bit (this free 4 pins on Arduino and allow 8 analog axis inputs) For buttons - shift register IC 74HC165 or CD 4021B (this free 3 pins on Arduino and allow UNLIMITED button sources chaining one Shift Register IC in another, each manage 8 buttons)
+For axis - MCP3208 external ADC, what allow use 8 channel 12 bit (4096 poins of resolution), and free 4 pins on Arduino and allow 8 analog axis inputs.
+For buttons - shift register IC 74HC165 or CD 4021B (this free 3 pins on Arduino and allow UNLIMITED button sources chaining one Shift Register IC in another, each manage 8 buttons)